Income Tax Slabs 2026-27: How much tax you need to pay

 Understanding the new income tax slab and the older slabs empowers you to make smarter financial decisions.
 Tax planning is not just about compliance; it’s about retaining more of your income, optimising your savings, and making use of available incentives in the most efficient way.
 While the new tax regime slabs simplify tax rates and reduce the need for extensive documentation, the old regime can still be beneficial for individuals who actively invest in tax-saving instruments and claim multiple deductions.

 Ultimately, the right choice depends on your income structure, financial goals, and eligibility for deductions.
-Reviewing your tax position each year and comparing both regimes can help you minimise your tax liability and ensure your financial planning remains practical, balanced, and aligned with your long-term objectives.
+Reviewing your tax position each year and comparing both regimes can help you minimize your tax liability and ensure your financial planning remains practical, balanced, and aligned with your long-term objectives.

 FAQs